visgl/react-map-gl/docs/get-started/get-started.md

 npm install react-map-gl maplibre-gl
 ```

+MapLibre GL JS v4 and v5 expose a default export.
+MapLibre GL JS v6 is
+ESM-only, so direct imports must use named or namespace imports instead.
-MapLibre GL JS v6 applications that use a bundler must also configure the
+Version 6 applications that use a bundler must also configure the worker
-worker before rendering a map.
+before rendering a map.
 Follow MapLibre's
 [installation instructions](https://maplibre.org/maplibre-gl-js/docs/#installation)
 for your bundler.
 The MapLibre get-started example uses Vite's
 `?worker&url` import as recommended.